pshs-mc-reboot/khub/competitive-programming/second-quarter/python/README.md

 print(f"{my_float:.3f}") # Print 1.123
 ```

-**[🤓 WARNING]** For more info, see the following [cheatsheet](https://fstring.help/cheat/).
+**[🤓 WARNING]:** For more info, see the following [cheatsheet](https://fstring.help/cheat/).

 ## Lists

-Python lists[^🤓1] are useful for when you need to access an arbitrary value from the list quickly.
+Python lists are useful for when you need to access an arbitrary value from the list quickly.
 You can also append values at the end of a list quickly.
 However, inserting values in the middle of the list is slow.

-[^🤓1]: Technically, Python lists are closer to dynamic arrays than linked lists.
+**[🤓 WARNING]:** Technically, Python lists are closer to dynamic arrays than linked lists.
 If you know C++, Python lists are closer to `std::vector` than `std::list`.

 To represent a list of numbers, we use the following syntax: